alexssh/vibe-ui-lib/README.md

 Output a list of any uncertainties, ambiguities, unclear steps, or instruction conflicts you encountered during the task.
 ```

+Also, with a larger codebase and established, well-tested references, subsequent component additions proceed more smoothly.

 ### Adding new components

 You can start using the generic component prompt with the `component_implementation_guidelines.mdc` guidelines.
 The initial prompt may not work exactly as intended; you may need to try several times to get a good result or provide additional instructions: